blessingaliu/Makers/week-1/boris-bikes/steps.md

   => #<Bike:0x007fe022230258>
 ```

+- We want DockingStation instances to dock a Bike instance, and to read from an instance variable to return a docked bike.

 - Add a unit test so that docking station objects can respond to a method dock that takes an argument of a bike

 **(To be able to see a docked bike)